Dirty Keto Explained: What It Is, Risks & When It Might Work

 When is it Okay to Do Dirty Keto?

-Though the dirty keto approach shouldn't be the foundation of your keto diet, there are certain situations when it's appropriate to temporarily lower your standards in order to maintain ketosis.
+Though the dirty keto approach shouldn't be the foundation of your keto diet, there are certain situations when it's appropriate to temporarily lower your standards to maintain ketosis.

 Here are the times it's okay to do dirty keto: